esp-arduino-libs/esp-ui-phone_1024_600_data/README.md

-# esp-ui phone 1024x600 data
+# esp-ui phone 1024x600 stylesheet

-This package provides the default data for esp-ui phone with a resolution of 1024x600.
+This package provides a stylesheet for esp-ui phone with a resolution of 1024x600.